nasov/nasov.github.io/README.md

 ## ⚠️ Important Notes

-- This site was built before smartphones were a thing, and we're keeping it that way
+- This site was built with FrontPage, a tool that became obsolete before smartphones existed
 - We maintain the original FrontPage structure for historical accuracy
 - Yes, we know about modern web development.
 No, we don't want it
 - The `_vti_cnf` folders are FrontPage artifacts - leave them be